 Patients suffering from ciliopathies have a variety of clinical presentations, including symptoms such as retinal degeneration, cystic kidney disease, skeletal abnormalities, brain malformations and/or cognitive dysfunction.
 Hallmarks of ciliopathies are their prominent genetic heterogeneity, where each individual disorder can be caused by mutations in tens of genes, and their marked phenotypic variability, where individuals sharing the same causal mutations can display very different clinical pictures.
 These poor genotype-phenotype correlations significantly complicate the clinical management for individuals with ciliopathies, especially for predicting the outcome in the prenatal setting and for progressive features such as retinal degeneration.

 The goal of our research is therefore to provide a better understanding of the molecular consequences of genetic variation in cilia-related genes.
-To reach this goal, we use a combined approach based on human genetics and zebrafish genetics and biology.
+To reach this goal, we use a combined approach based on human genetics, iPSC-based cellular models and zebrafish genetics and biology.

-Human genetics aspect: The focus here is on Joubert syndrome, a ciliopathy characterized by a distinctive hindbrain malformation (“the molar tooth sign”) accompanied by intellectual disability and ataxia, as well as variable retinal dystrophy, fibrocystic kidney and liver disease and skeletal abnormalities.
+Human genetics: The focus here is on Joubert syndrome, a ciliopathy characterized by a distinctive hindbrain malformation (“the molar tooth sign”) accompanied by intellectual disability and ataxia, as well as variable retinal dystrophy, fibrocystic kidney and liver disease and skeletal abnormalities.

 The zebrafish has emerged as a major model for human development and disease thanks to its rapid external development and its accessibility to genetic analysis and manipulation.
 Phenotypic analysis is facilitated by transparency of the embryos providing excellent imaging conditions for direct observation of developmental processes under the microscope, and robust transgenesis techniques allowing in vivo examination of fluorescent markers tagging ciliary proteins of interest.